 - Summer night market in Saint-Raphael / Fréjus is a really big night market which is held every night, all summer!
 There’s not much you cannot find here.

 - An ice-cream at night along the beach: on the road next to the beach are several good ice-cream shops!

-- A private boat ride to explore l’Esterel: we went with the company www.taksea.fr and they let our children drive the boat!
+- A private boat ride to explore the hidden creeks of the Estérel area.
+We went twice with the company www.taksea.fr and they let our children drive the boat!
 The skipper was really nice and since we had rough sea the first time, they even offered us a second tour on a beautiful day!
-Exceptional!!
+Exceptional customer service!!

-for a nice resort / holiday park with nice swimming pools, click HERE
+for a nice resort / holiday park with lots of activities for the kids and nice swimming pools, click HERE

 Or our hotel recommendation for a hotel which is located right by the beach and that has a great restaurant , click HERE

-Would you like to get in the mood for the South of France before your holiday, then have a look at this recipe from the Provence that you can easily re-create at home:
+Would you like to get in the mood for the South of France before your holiday, then have a look at this recipe from the Provence, shared by a local, that you can easily re-create at home: